What Music Works Best in Casinos?

 Listening to music has the potential to relax our minds as well as our bodies.
 In fact, research has shown that even heavy metal music can help lower your blood pressure.
 And since high blood pressure is both a cause and symptom of stress, this shows that even the most intense music can help you cope with stress.

-It’s not only your blood pressure that listening to music can lower, but also your cortisol levels.
+It’s not only your blood pressure that listening to music can lower, but also lower your cortisol levels.
 Cortisol is the human stress hormone, and the higher it is, the more stressed we feel.
 Research has found that symphonic music can lower cortisol levels, regardless of the listener's music preferences.

-As we discussed above, music that helps keep people’s stress levels down will actually prove more conducive to people playing riskier games, spending more money, and ultimately benefiting the house.
+As discussed above, music that helps keep people’s stress levels down will actually prove more conducive to people playing riskier games, spending more money, and ultimately benefiting the house.

 4. Music can determine an atmosphere